Gustavo-Zamai/SQL-Impressionador/README.md

 - Order by one or many columns
 - Filter using WHERE with AND, OR, NOT, BETWEEN, IN, NOT IN, IS NULL, IS NOT NULL and LIKE
 - Use functions within SQL and perform calculations between columns
+- Group data from one or more columns
+- Create filters after or before a certain grouping, using HAVING and WHERE
+-

 ---
 ## 📝 License